Mariaclaresse/Sabelino_DogBreeds_Classification_FinalProject/README.md

-# 🐾 PawScan – Dog Breeds Image Classification System
+# 🐾 PawScan – Dog Breeds Image Classification Mobile App

-An intelligent image classification system powered by **Deep Learning and Convolutional Neural Networks (CNNs)** that accurately identifies different dog breeds from images.
-PawScan is designed for educational, research, and real-world pet identification applications.
+A mobile application built with **Flutter** that intelligently identifies dog breeds from images using **AI-powered image classification** and **TensorFlow Lite** inference.

-## 📋 Overview
+## 📱 Overview

-**PawScan** is a machine learning application that leverages computer vision to classify dog breeds from uploaded images.
-This project demonstrates a complete **end-to-end ML pipeline**, from data preprocessing and model training to evaluation and deployment readiness.
+**PawScan** is a cross-platform mobile application (iOS/Android) that leverages machine learning to classify dog breeds in real-time.
+Users can capture photos with their camera or upload from their gallery to instantly identify dog breeds with confidence scores, detailed breed information, and scan history tracking.

-### Project Scope
+### Key Features
-- **Type**: Supervised Learning – Image Classification
-- **Algorithm**: Convolutional Neural Networks (CNN)
-- **Dataset**: Dog Breed Image Dataset
-- **Problem**: Multi-class classification
-- **Accuracy Target**: 90%+
-- **Deployment Ready**: Yes, with inference scripts
+- 📸 **Real-time Image Capture** – Camera integration for instant photo capture
+- 🖼️ **Gallery Upload** – Import images from device storage
+- 🤖 **ML Inference** – TensorFlow Lite for on-device breed classification
+- 📊 **Detailed Breed Info** – Size, weight, lifespan, temperament, energy level
+- 📈 **Scan History** – Track and view all classification results
+- ☁️ **Firebase Integration** – Cloud storage and authentication
+- 🎨 **Beautiful UI** – Intuitive and modern design

 ## 🎯 Project Objectives